iBvishal/url_shortener/README.md

 # A URL shortening service

-A scalable, lightening fast URL  shortening service with tracking the URL's to get usage statistics.
+A scalable, lightning-fast URL  shortening service with tracking the URL's to get usage statistics.

 ## Getting Started